lmlui/Jorg/README.md

 You can find the source and binaries for Pilon on the Pilon Github page (http://github.com/broadinstitute/pilon/wiki) by the Broad Institute.
 You can also install Pilon using conda.
 Although this is optional, it is useful for checking for any misasssemblies not corrected by the MIRA assembly.

 <h3> Installing Infernal (optional) </h3>

+Binaries and directions for installing Infernal can be found on the [Infernal homepage](http://eddylab.org/infernal/).

 One of the final checks is to find a full complement of ribosomal RNAs (16S, 23S, 5S), tRNAs (all amino acids represented) and RNase P RNA.
 PROKKA (http://github.com/tseemann/prokka) can be used to find tRNAs and rRNAs and tRNAscanSE (http://lowelab.ucsc.edu/tRNAscan-SE/) can be used to find tRNAs, but you will need to use Infernal to find RNase P RNA.

-Binaries and directions for installing Infernal can be found on the [Infernal homepage](http://eddylab.org/infernal/).
+There are two types of bacterial RNase P RNA and two types of archaeal RNase P RNA.
+Each have different models in RFAM (https://rfam.org/family/RF00010).

 <h1> Tutorial </h1>
 <h2> Pick a bin to circularize </h2>